rjvitorino/ckan-vagrant/README.md

 ### Next steps

 - [Register](http://localhost:5000/user/register) an Account (you'll need the generated private API Key to use CKAN and CKAN DataStore APIs);
-- If you want **admin** access on CKAN with your account please run the following commands:
+- If you want **admin** access on CKAN with your account please run the following commands, replacing `<your_username>` with the username you chose when creating the account, of course:

 	```
 	vagrant ssh